davidadabao/Wazuh-SIEM-The-Hive-Integration---Virtual-Home-Lab-Project/README.md

-# Wazuh SIEM The Hive Integration - Virtual Home Lab Project
+# Wazuh SIEM & TheHive Integration - Virtual Home Lab Project

 The Annual Sales Report Data Analysis project aims to provide comprehensive insights into the sales performance of a company over the past year.
 By leveraging advanced data analysis techniques, the project seeks to extract valuable information from sales data, enabling stakeholders to make informed decisions and strategize for future growth.